-We first investigate the transmission cost when the proxyclient path is only unicast capable.
-Fig. 5 depicts the transmission cost as a function of r, when \hat{c}p is 0 and the aggregate arrival rate λ is 30 requests per minute.
+We first investigate the transmission cost when the proxy-client path is only unicast capable.
+Fig. 5 depicts the transmission cost as a function of r, when \hat{c}p is 0 and the aggregate arrival rate λ is 100 requests per minute.
 The performance of SBatch and UPatch under both PP and optimal prefix caching are plotted on the graph.
 The percentage of reduction by using optimal prefix caching over PP caching increases as the proxy size increases.
-When r = 20%, the reduction is 26% for SBatch and 11% for UPatch.
-Our evaluation also shows that the cost reduction using optimal prefix caching over PP caching increases as the aggregate arrival rate increases.
-The reason will become clear at the end of Section V-B.
+When r = 20%, the reduction is 36% for SBatch and 21% for UPatch.
+Fig. 6 displays the transmission cost as a function of the arrival rate.
+We can see that the cost reduction using optimal prefix caching over PP caching increases as the aggregate arrival rate increases.
+The reason will become clear in Section V-B.1.